 - G. Each lifter, coach, and school must provide certified proof of scholastic eligibility under U.I.L. guidelines prior to competition at the regional and state level.
 These forms can be found on the website, www.thspa.us. - H. Approved suits of some type must be worn in regional and state meets (one-piece singlet type). - I. Coaches are required to notify Regional Directors if a regional or state qualifier cannot participate in these meets so the alternates may be allowed the opportunity to lift.
-For the state meet only the deadline for alternates to be added is the Monday following the last regional meet date at 4:00 PM. - J. State records may only be established by lifts performed at the state meet. - K. At the discretion of the platform's judges, a lifter who intentionally drops or dumps a bar in the squat or deadlift events shall be disqualified from further competition and no total will be posted.
+For the state meet only, the deadline for alternates to be added is Monday, March 13, 2023, by 4:00 PM. - J. State records may only be established by lifts performed at the state meet. - K. At the discretion of the platform's judges, a lifter who intentionally drops or dumps a bar in the squat or deadlift events shall be disqualified from further competition and no total will be posted.
 No previous warning is required; this rulebook and/or coaches' pre-competition meeting shall serve as a "first-warning".